Obergurgl ski weekends overview

 Experts will probably ski the area relatively quickly but for skiers who thrive on something more adrenaline-charged, head over to Hohe Mut or explore the off-piste.
 We’d recommend taking a guide to make the most of it.

-The whole resort has a relaxed vibe but it’s still possible to party hard.
+The whole resort has a relaxed vibe but it’s still possible to party hard during Obergurgl ski weekends.
 Après gets lively early in Obergurgl with a selection of on-mountain venues like Nederhutte, as well as a few in the village such as the Josl Keller with afternoon happy hours.
 Everything tends to get quiet later in the evening but that just means you can get to bed early and sleep off the booze before skiing again in the morning.

 There’s a choice of restaurants throughout Obergurgl, mainly located within the hotels but you’ll get everything from pizzas and burgers to fondue and fine dining.